Take 5 safety: control hazards and reduce risk

 What is take 5 safety?

-The take 5 safety process is exactly what it sounds like: a five-minute, five-step process for assessing a work task and ensuring that all hazards within that task are under control.
+The take 5 safety process is exactly what it sounds like: a five-minute, five-step process for assessing a work task.
+It ensures that all hazards within that task are under control.

 The five steps in this approach include:

-1. Stop and think about the task you’re about to do and ensure that you’re qualified to do it safely.
+1. Stop and think about the task you’re about to do.
+Ensure that you’re qualified to do it safely with take 5 safety principles in mind.

 2. Identify hazards within the environment and the task itself.